alephmatic/full-stack-ai/README.md

 # Full stack AI

-Build a full stack Next.js app with a prompt.
+Build a full stack Next.js app with an AI prompt.

 Example: